Your Cheapest Car Ever

 Have you ever bought a car that was cheaper than dirt?

-I’m not talking about a $2000 Shoney’s special that was owned by an elder statesmen or grand-mama.
+I’m not talking about this $500 Ford Taurus I bought because I have a thing for 1990s TV shows.
 I’m talking cheap.
-As in cheaper than a Vegas wedding with a fake Elvis and a bottle of leftover hooch from the last couple that got hitched.
+As in cheaper than a Vegas wedding with a fake Elvis and a free six-pack of wine coolers from the last couple that got hitched.

 Every Thursday night we went through the’ inoperable’ vehicles before having the regular sale.
-Attendance was ‘VERY’ optional with the inops.
-No more than ten dealers would go look at these vehicles and everyone bidding already ‘knew’ each other.
+Attendance was ‘VERY’ optional with these inops.
+No more than ten dealers would go look at these vehicles and everyone bidding already knew each other.
 Prices for an inop car back then were about as much as a good cell phone is now.

-They weren’t buying much.
+They weren’t buying all that much.
 Almost every one of these vehicles was worth more dead than alive and the final bid prices reflected it. $100 here. $200 there.
-Untold numbers of Lebarons, Celebritys and Caravans.
-The amounts were like offering a small loan to friends or family, except what the buyers invested in was ‘dead metal’ that couldn’t walk away with your money as easily.

 I would do the bid calling.
 Sometimes work the ring… and then one day, I bought.

 A nearby Chevy dealer had decided to get rid of a 1993 Subaru Impreza.
 4-cylinder.
-4-speed shlushomatic.
+4-speed slushomatic.
 Oh, and the color of the paint?
 None!
 Nothing.
-Somebody had decided to remove all of the paint off the vehicle as well as the battery.
+No paint.
+Somebody had decided to remove all of the paint off the vehicle as well as the battery and trade it in.

-After the last inop vehicle was sold I went to the owner of the auction whose brother happened to own the Chevy dealership, “Hey.
+After the last inop vehicle was sold I went to the owner of the auction whose brother happened to own the Chevy dealership, “Hey!
+Jack!
 Do you think I can buy that Subaru for $25?”

 I went to the Ultimate Subaru Message Board to divine an answer.
-Apparently the shift lock mechanism needed to be replaecd according to the Subaru faithful.
+Apparently the shift lock mechanism needed to be replaced according to the Subaru faithful.
 I went back the next day with part in hand.
 Fixed it.
 Drove it.
-Perfect car.
+Perfect car!

 $1576.
 To a guy from California!

-Two weeks later I was greeted by a Rally Coordinator from Subaru who proceeded to take my $25 car and drive it all the way back to Southern California.
+Two weeks later I was greeted by a Rally Coordinator from Subaru who drove my $25 car all the way back to Southern California.
 A few years later I checked on the Carfax history and sure enough, 50,000 miles later, it was still on the road.

 That was the cheapest car I ever bought.
 What’s yours?